puzzle/dockerized-rails-development/README.md

   e.g. `docker-compose exec spring rails s`
 * What will `bundle open` do?
 Can we extract the path to the relevant gem inside the container with bundler, then pass it locally to `xdg-open` to get the same behaviour?

+# Contributing

+At the moment, this primarily showcases a dockerized environment.
+We're open to let it become more.

+So if you base your setup on this and discover any improvements to either the architecture or the process of setting this up for your project - let's look at it together!
+Please open an issue.

 # Big bang: Generating the rails app